LinHong-HIT/Vision-Based-Underwater-Inspection/README.md

 The Matlab code for robust control of the AUV will be released.

 The test video for underwater inspection is uploaded.
+Link:https://pan.baidu.com/s/11xh215lShVtZpqWtfNQk_g?pwd=1234 Fetch code:1234